Bosumpra Cave: Late Stone Age (11 000 cal. BC – 500 cal. BC)

 Bosumpra Cave was occupied from at least the mid-eleventh millennium cal.
 BC as both a shelter and workshop.
 Some of the earliest examples of pottery in Sub-Saharan West Africa come from Bosumpra where stratigraphic and chronological data indicate that geometric microliths, partially polished celts and ceramics formed the basis of a distinctive adaptation on the Kwahu Plateau from the tenth millennium cal.
 BC.
 Moreover, evidence from Bosumpra demonstrates a persistent bifacial technology (points/celts).
 The early tenth-millennium cal.
-BC pottery from Bosumpra is solidly manufactured and decorated with channelling and impressed peigne fileté rigide.
+BC pottery from Bosumpra is solidly manufactured and decorated with channeling and impressed peigne fileté rigide.

 In terms of stone artefacts, the assemblage from Bosumpra Cave differs from many of those known from Central Africa in its predominance of geometric microliths (and celts).
 The occupants of the site utilized (geometric) microliths and bifacial macroliths from the late eleventh millennium cal.
 BC until the seventeenth century cal.
 AD.

 Bosumpra Cave was probably occupied periodically throughout its use-history and given the site’s prominence within the landscape it may have been a ‘central place’ in a network procuring resources from both lowland and highland regions and contiguous ecotones.